xmf-08/xmf-08/README.md

 ## Junior Android Developer | 17 Years Old | 1 Year of Experience

-🔧 I’m currently learning Kotlin, Java, and Android Development.
+🔧 I’m currently deepening my knowledge about Kotlin, Java, and Android Development.

 🔨 I can solve any problems that spark in Android Studio.